-As a renowned collegiate coach, Cottle joined the Bayhawks as a consultant in July of 2010 after Kelly took over as head coach.
+As a renowned collegiate coach, Cottle joined the Chesapeake Bayhawks as a consultant in July of 2010 after Kelly took over as head coach.
 Cottle’s expertise in scouting and evaluating talent proved to be an asset to the team and helped bring the Bayhawks out of a 5 game losing streak and win a 2010 MLL Championship.
 Named president of the Bayhawks in January of 2011, Cottle brought a fresh perspective on leading the organization to new heights through prominent sponsorships and increased season ticket sales.
-In April of 2011, Cottle again increase his role with the organization as an assistant coach for the 2011 season.
+In April of 2011, Cottle again increased his role with the organization as an assistant coach for the 2011 season.
 With his involvement, the Bayhawks boasted a record of 6-6 and saw a playoff berth in 2011.
-Becoming Head Coach for Chesapeake last year, Cottle led the Bayhawks to a 10-4 regular season record culminating in the organization’s fourth MLL Championship title.
+Becoming Head Coach for Chesapeake in 2012, Cottle led the Bayhawks to back-to-back Championship titles in 2012 and 2013.
 A Salisbury University graduate, Cottle spent 19 years coaching at Loyola College, leading the men’s lacrosse team to 181 wins and 14 consecutive appearances in the NCAA tournament.
 In 2001, Cottle was named the men’s lacrosse head coach at the University of Maryland where he remained through the 2010 season.
 During that time, the Terrapins saw 99 victories and 8 consecutive NCAA playoff appearances.